-Although there is ample research confirming the powerful effects of nonmedical health factors on children's development, behavior and functioning, pediatricians and pediatric nurses do not regularly ask parents about these factors.^{20,21} In response, organizations including the American Academy of Pediatrics22 and the Council on Community Pediatrics^{23,24} have called for more action on the part of clinicians, community members, and policymakers to improve screening, prevention and intervention efforts.
+Although there is ample research confirming the powerful effects of nonmedical health factors on children's development, behavior, and functioning, pediatricians and pediatric nurses do not regularly ask parents about these factors.
+In response, organizations including the American Academy of Pediatrics and the Council on Community Pediatrics have called for more action on the part of clinicians, community members, and policymakers to improve screening, prevention, and intervention efforts.
 Strategies are emerging to help providers incorporate nonmedical health factors into routine care (e.g., adding appropriate question forms to electronic health records) but more work is needed.

-How Nemours Children's Is Addressing Social and Lifestyle Factors
+How Nemours Is Addressing Social and Lifestyle Factors

-We have adopted several approaches to begin to address social and lifestyle factors among families.
-The following are some examples of how we are ensuring that social and lifestyle factors remain a focus of care:
+Nemours Children's Health System has adopted several approaches to begin to address social and lifestyle factors among families.
+The following are some examples of how Nemours is ensuring that social and lifestyle factors remain a focus of care: